Rule #1 for High Performing Salespeople

 The ten characteristics of great employers

-- The employer provides support for the various stages of the revenue generation process and doesn’t expect the sales person to fight as a lone wolf.
+- The employer provides support for the various stages of the revenue generation process and doesn’t expect the salesperson to fight like a lone wolf.

 - The employer sets realistic expectations and provides generous payment for over performance.